Tsui Hark: 1980s–1990s: Golden era

 In fact, Tsui's "movie brat" nostalgia is one of the main ingredients in his work.
 He often resurrects and revises classic films and genres: the murder mystery in The Butterfly Murders (1979); the Shanghai musical comedy in Shanghai Blues (1985).
 Peking Opera Blues (1986) plays with and pays tribute to the traditions of the Peking opera that his mother took him to see as a small boy and which had such a strong influence on Hong Kong action cinema.
 The Lovers (1994) adapts a retold, cross-dressing period romance, best known from Li Han-hsiang's 1963 opera film The Love Eterne.
 A Chinese Ghost Story remakes Li's supernatural romance The Enchanting Shadow (1959) as a special effects action movie.

 The pattern is also seen in perhaps Tsui's most successful work to date, the Once Upon a Time in China film series (1991–97).
 Jet Li played the role of Chinese folk hero Wong Fei-hung in the first three films and the sixth, Once Upon a Time in China and America.
 This series is the clearest expression in his oeuvre of Tsui's Chinese nationalism and his passionate engagement with the upheavals of Chinese history, particularly in the face of Western power and influence.

 Tsui also dabbled in acting, mostly for other directors.
 Notable roles include one-third of the comic relief trio in Corey Yuen's film Yes, Madam!
 (1985) and a villain in Patrick Tam's darkly comic crime story Final Victory (1987), written by Wong Kar-wai.
 He also made frequent cameo appearances in his own productions, such as a music judge in A Better Tomorrow and a phony FBI agent in Aces Go Places II.

-In the face of an industry downturn in the '90s, he produced two expensive movies.
+In the face of an industry downturn in the '90s, he directed and produced two expensive movies.
 Green Snake (1993) was a poetic and lyric movie based on a favourite Chinese fairy tale.
 The Blade (1995) was a gory, deliberately rough-hewn revision of the 1967 wuxia classic The One-Armed Swordsman.

 In the mid-to-late '90s, Tsui tried Hollywood with two films starring Jean-Claude Van Damme: Double Team (1997) and Knock Off (1998).
 In 2002, he made Black Mask 2: City of Masks, an American market sequel to Jet Li's 1996 film.
-It was released direct-to-video in the United States in December of that year before being theatrically released the next month in Hong Kong.
+It was released direct-to-video in the United States in December of that year before being theatrically released in 2003 in Hong Kong.